coniferprod/k5ktool/README.md

 to do with the desire to run this utility in Windows, and hopefully develop a GUI for a K5000 patch editor for Windows 10 as a UWP application.

-The actual patch management utilities have now been moved to a separate repository, containing a .NET Standard library packaged with NuGet.
+The actual patch data model has now been moved to a separate repository, containing a .NET library packaged with NuGet.